mage-ai/mage-ai/docs/actions/transformer_actions/README.md

     | "0.42 €"         | 0.42           |                                                 |
     | "-  3.42032 CAD" | -3.42032       |                                                 |
     | "Rs - 100000.23" | -100000.23     | Negation after symbol is supported              |
-- Convert string to datetime (`reformat = 'date_time_conversion'`): Converts a string value representing a datetime to a `pandas.Timestamp` object if possible.
-Else converts to `None`.
+- Convert string to datetime (`reformat = 'date_time_conversion'`): Converts a string value representing a datetime to a `pandas.Timestamp` object if correctly formatted, else converts to `None`.

 **Example**:
 ```python